Potato paradox

-In Quine's classification of paradoxes, the potato paradox is a veridical paradox, meaning the result is true but appears absurd.
+In Quine's classification of paradoxes, the potato paradox is a veridical paradox.

 If the potatoes are 99% water, the dry mass is 1%.
 This means that the 100 kg of potatoes contains 1 kg of dry mass, which does not change, as only the water evaporates.

-In order to make the potatoes be 98% water, the dry mass must become 2% of the total weight—double what it was before.
+In order to make the potatoes 98% water, the dry mass must become 2% of the total weight, double what it was before.
 The amount of dry mass, 1 kg, remains unchanged, so this can only be achieved by reducing the total mass of the potatoes.
-Since the proportion that is dry mass must be doubled, the total mass of the potatoes must be halved, giving the answer 50 kg.
+Since the proportion that is dry mass must be doubled, the total mass of the potatoes must be halved, answering 50 kg.

-Mathematical proofs
+Mathematical proof

-Let x be the new total mass of the potatoes (dry + water).

-Let d be the dry mass of the potatoes and w, the mass of water within the potatoes.

-Recall w is 98% of the total mass, that is, w = 0.98x.

-Therefore, x = d + w = d + 0.98x, i.e., x = d / 0.02 = 50 kg.

-In our case, d = 1 kg so the new mass of the potatoes will indeed be 50 kg.